The 2025 AI Agent Index: Documenting Technical and Safety Features of Deployed Agentic AI Systems: Constructing the 2025 AI Agent Index

 \item \textbf{Developer significance.} The developer is a member of the 2024 Foundation Model Transparency Index \citep{bommasani20242024}, Frontier Model Forum \citep{frontiermodelforumMembership}, or a signatory of the Frontier AI Safety Commitments \citep{FrontierAISafety2025} or Artificial Intelligence Safety Commitments \citep{chinaacademyofinformationandcommunicationstechnologyFirst17Companies2024}. \end{enumerate}

 \textbf{Practicality (\ul{all} required for inclusion).} To ensure analysis reflects deployed systems accessible for evaluation, all three of the following criteria must be satisfied.

-\begin{enumerate} \item \textbf{Public availability.} Included agents must be a publicly accessible product.
+\begin{enumerate} \item \textbf{Public availability.} Included agents must be publicly accessible products.
 This excludes company-internal products or limited pre-releases.
 We determined this based only on publicly available information, such as blog posts, documents, or demos.

 \item \textbf{Deployability.} Included agents must be able to perform tasks off the shelf with minimal configuration and no software engineering expertise.
 This distinguishes ready-to-use agents from development frameworks.